Saffith/PICO8-WTK/README.md

 `panel:each([widget_type])`

 An iterator used to loop over this widget and all its children.
-Works the same as `gui_root:find()`.
+Works the same as `gui_root:each()`.

 #### Label